Internet-Draft | SPICE SD-CWT | June 2025 |

 ¶

-Note that holders presenting to a verifier that does not support this specification would need to present a CWT without tagged map keys.¶
+Note that holders presenting to a verifier that does not support this specification would need to present a CWT without tagged map keys or simple value map keys.¶

 Variability in serialization requirements impacts privacy.¶

-See the security considerations section for more details on the privacy impact of serialization and profiling.¶
+See Section 14 for more details on the privacy impact of serialization and profiling.¶

-An SD-CWT is a CWT that can contain blinded claims (each expressed as a Blinded Claim Hash) in the CWT payload, at the root level or in any arrays or maps inside that payload.
+An SD-CWT is an extension of a CWT that can contain blinded claims (each expressed as a Blinded Claim Hash) in the CWT payload, at the root level or in any arrays or maps inside that payload.
 It is not required to contain any blinded claims.¶

 If there are no disclosures (and when no Blinded Claims Hash is present in the payload) the sd_claims

-Salted Disclosed Claims for named claims are structured as a 128-bit salt, the name of the redacted element, and the disclosed value.
+Salted Disclosed Claims for named claims are structured as a 128-bit salt, the disclosed value, and the name of the redacted element.
 For Salted Disclosed Claims of items in an array, the name is omitted.¶

 When a blinded claim is a key in a map, its blinded claim hash is added to a redacted_claim_keys